pjebs/jsonerror/README.md

 Since Go is a new programming language, I have made the documentation and code as easy to understand as possible.
 Studying the code can be a great learning experience.

+**REFER TO GODOC FOR DOCUMENTATION FOR ErrorCollection capabilities** ErrorCollection allows for accumulation of multiple errors from concurrent go-routines.

 Install
 -------